getkub/SplunkScriplets/README.md

 # SplunkScriplets
-### Various Splunk related scripts, tricks and notes ..
+### Various Splunk related configs, support items, tricks and notes ..
 All in ONE Place
+The repository is NOT just for Splunk itself, must mostly collection of third party surroundings (like OS, firewalls) and snippets which are useful for an enterprise grade Splunk deployment

 # Directory Structure
 ```